 Legend.
 The title of Leonard Cohen’s latest (and last) album, You Want It Darker, is tongue-in-cheek for those who relish in his favourite subject materials: loss, infidelity, death, sex.
 Delivered in his trademark gravelly baritone, the songs have an unmistakable darkness to them, yet they also brim with his patented luminosity and life.
 This is his final testament, and he exits the stage as the dark saint of song writing.
 Godspeed, Mr. Cohen — and thank you.

 History lesson.
 At the Olympic games in 1968, a powerful moment occurred when two winners put on black gloves to protest what was happening in the USA during the civil rights era.
 Most people don’t know the story of the silver medalist, an Australian named Peter Norman.
 The host of The Young Turks, breaks it down in this must-watch video.

 Essay.
 A small but detailed study of young adults found that participants were using their mobile phones five hours a day, at 85 separate times.
 The endless bombardment of news and gossip and images has rendered us manic information addicts.
 It broke Andrew Sullivan.
-His eloquent tale of trying to reclaim his brain is of my favourite articles of the year.
+His eloquent tale of trying to reclaim his brain is one of my favourite articles of the year.